Shaw celebrates Veterans Park dedication

 |0

-This work, Shaw celebrates Veterans Park dedication [Image 4 of 4], by A1C Jacob Gutierrez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Shaw celebrates Veterans Park dedication, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT